Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Consistency tests

-which has to be constant and equal to the matter energy density $\Omega_{m,0}$ only when \lcdm is the true model describing the evolution of the Universe and where we have defined the dimensionless Hubble parameter $h(z)\equiv H(z)/H_0$, see \citet[]{Sahni:2008xx,Zunckel:2008ti}.
+which has to be constant and equal to the matter energy density $\Omega_{m,0}$ only when \lcdm is the true model describing the evolution of the Universe and where we have defined the dimensionless Hubble parameter $h(z)\equiv H(z)/H_0$ (see \citet[]{Sahni:2008xx,Zunckel:2008ti}).

-Note however that in the zero redshift limit this quantity is ill-defined, which can limit the precision and accuracy of this test.
+In the zero-redshift limit, however, this quantity is ill defined, which can limit the precision and accuracy of this test.
 This might also introduce biases if the numerator and denominator uncertainties do not behave in the same way.
-In general though, any deviations of \Cref{eq:omh1} from a constant and its \lcdm value given by \Cref{eq:Hlcdm}, imply that \lcdm does not hold, irrespective of the $\Omega_{\rm m,0}$ value.
+In general, however, any deviations of \Cref{eq:omh1} from a constant and its \lcdm value given by \Cref{eq:Hlcdm} imply that \lcdm does not hold, regardless of the $\Omega_{\rm m,0}$ value.
 Reconstructions of the $\textrm{Om}_\mathrm{H}(z)$ test with earlier data were performed in \citet[]{Nesseris:2010ep}.